-Table 3.17 Net Completions in Settlements within the District Settlement Hierarchy (2008/09 - 2018/19)
+Table 3.17 Net Completions in Settlements within the District Settlement Hierarchy (2008/09 - 2019/20)

-Note: Completions and commitments on sites adjacent to settlements have been included in the figures for the settlement rather than the remainder of the rural area
+Note: Completions and commitments on sites adjacent to settlements have been included in the figures for the settlement rather than the remainder of the rural area.
+Numbers of units outstanding include those with planning permission or with prior approval for permitted development.

-- 3.31 Development Plan policies seek to protect the undeveloped character of the countryside and to limit new dwellings outside defined settlement boundaries. - 3.32 The Core Strategy sets out a District Settlement Hierarchy.
+3.30 Development Plan policies seek to protect the undeveloped character of the countryside and to limit new dwellings outside defined settlement boundaries.

+3.31 The Core Strategy sets out a District Settlement Hierarchy.
 This identifies the most sustainable locations for growth and identifies settlements which contain a range of facilities which can provide services to a wider area.
-Table 3.17 shows the distribution of completions at the different levels of the hierarchy: the majority of homes completed in 2018/19 were in the main urban areas of the District.
+Table 3.17 shows the distribution of completions at the different levels of the hierarchy: the majority of homes completed in 2019/20 were in the main urban areas of the District.